Make Madison Public Library your library. Sign up for a library card today!

 Spend Friday nights at Goodman South Madison Library to see some of your favorite blockbuster hits - for free!

-Madison Mural Alley is officially open for visitors!
-All are welcome to pop behind Hawthorne Library to see Madison's first collection of large-scale outdoor murals created by multiple artists and teen groups.
+All are welcome to pop behind Hawthorne Library to see Madison's first collection of large-scale outdoor murals created by multiple artists and teen groups - Madison Mural Alley

 Murals are located behind Madison East Shopping Center and Hawthorne Library at 2707 E. Washington Ave., Madison, WI 53704.